 Shirakawago and Gokayama are year-round destinations.
 While the winters are cold and harsh, there is nothing cozier than sitting around the irori (hearth), drinking tea, taking a hot bath, and enjoying winter comfort food.

-While public transport by bus is a good way to visit the villages of Shirakawago and Gokayama, for more flexibility it’s worth hiring a private driver and vehicle (or even renting a car).
+While traveling by bus is a perfectly viable way to visit Shirakawago and Gokayama (there is no train access), for more flexibility it’s worth hiring a private driver and vehicle – or renting a car.

-Ogimachi village in Shirakawago is by far the easiest of the villages to visit, as it’s located on the way from the coastal city of Kanazawa to the mountain town of Takayama.
+Shirakawago’s Ogimachi village is by far the easiest of the villages to visit, thanks to its location directly en route from Kanazawa to Takayama.

 Most people travel by bus from Kanazawa to Takayama (and vice-versa), and the bus conveniently stops off in Ogimachi.
-When purchasing tickets you can arrange to spend an hour or more in Ogimachi, giving you a brief chance to explore the village.
+When purchasing tickets you can arrange to spend an hour or more here, giving you a brief chance to explore the village.

 For a more substantive experience, plan to spend at least a couple of hours, enough time to explore at leisure and enjoy a local lunch at one of the quaint little restaurants.

-Gokayama’s villages of Ainokura and Suganuma are slightly more off the beaten path, and the most common way to reach them is by bus from Takaoka to Shirakawago (and vice-versa).
+As for Gokayama’s villages of Ainokura and Suganuma, the most common way to reach them is by bus from Takaoka to Shirakawago (and vice-versa).

-We hope you have a chance to visit the villages of Shirakawago and Gokayama during your trip to Japan!
+We hope you have a chance to visit Shirakawago or Gokayama during your trip!